Follow

 • Withholding Affection or Stonewalling: Consistently refusing to communicate, withholding affection or shutting down during a conflict in order to exert control (see my article: Are You a Stonewaller?)

-• Disengagement: When a partner stops caring, stops trying and emotionally leaves a relationship without actually physically leaving the relationship (see my article: What is Quiet Quiting in a Relationship?)
+• Disengagement: When a partner stops caring, stops trying leaves a relationship emotionally without actually physically leaving the relationship (see my article: What is Quiet Quiting in a Relationship?)

 • Conditional Commitment: Acting as if you're only in the relationship until someone "better" comes along or frequently threatening to leave a relationship during arguments